Josh Brolin: Early life

 Brolin was born on February 12, 1968, in Santa Monica, California, the son of actor James Brolin and Jane Cameron Agee, a casting director and wildlife activist.
 Brolin was raised on a ranch in the Adelaida area of Paso Robles, attending elementary and middle school in Templeton, California.
 Brolin moved to the Santa Barbara area around the age of 11, where he attended Santa Barbara High School.
 Brolin had little exposure to his father's acting career.

 Brolin said in a 2014 interview that during his youth, he was a member of a surfing friendship group who called themselves the "Cito Rats".
 In his description of the group, Brolin said, "It was Santa Barbara.
 It was the '80s.
 It was punk rock.
 You either had the children of rich, neglectful parents or children of poor, so it was a mix.
 But we basically grew up the same way.
 I've never seen a group like that before or since."
 He admitted to stealing cars to pay for his drug use, which included heroin, a drug that he explained he did not like: "I mean, I never got into it and I never died from it, which is a good thing.
 I've had 19 friends who died.
 Most of those guys I grew up with, they're all dead now."
 Brolin later said: "The group of guys that I grew up with, 36 of them are dead.
 Twelve are in jail.
 Four are in jail and also dead.
 I keep careful count, all 36 dead guys.
 I'm from a tough environment, ya know?"

-In a 2012 New York Times interview he claimed to have been a member of Montecito hardcore band Rich Kids on LSD.
+In a 2012 New York Times interview, he claimed to have been a member of Montecito hardcore band Rich Kids on LSD.
 He later gave more detail about this in a radio interview, stating "Things have gotten confused in interviews and all that.
 And I said that I was a part of RKL, which is Rich Kids on LSD, which was a big punk band back then.
 And it was - I was part of the garage band that first started playing.
 And then they went to be known with other drummers and other musicians as RKL.
 And they actually became a fairly well-known punk rock band.".
-On the WTF with Marc Maron he said Jason Sears was his best friend and has also stated "Rich Kids on LSD was the band that I helped start."
+On the podcast WTF with Marc Maron, he said Jason Sears was his best friend and has also stated "Rich Kids on LSD was the band that I helped start."